creme332/codewars-stats-visualiser/README.md

 - All other python scripts are used for data visualisation.

 # Future work #
-- update links in readme
-- add emoji to table
 ## Features
 - [ ] Add option to compare different users on the same charts
-- [ ] Add an [interactive heatmap](https://towardsdatascience.com/developing-a-timeseries-heatmap-in-python-using-plotly-fcf1d69575a3) with option to toggle years. (similar to Leetcode's heatmap)
+- [ ] Add an [interactive calendar heatmap](https://towardsdatascience.com/developing-a-timeseries-heatmap-in-python-using-plotly-fcf1d69575a3) with option to toggle years. (similar to Leetcode's heatmap)
 - [ ] Add more visuals : chord diagram, bar chart, bubble chart
 - [ ] Login to extract solution votes, ...
 - [ ] Authored kata stats